eron93br/VHDL/README.md

 # VHDL

-Codes in VHDL for Altera/Xilinx plataforms
+This folder contains codes in VHDL for Altera/Xilinx plataforms.

+Feel free to contribute! :)